fxtatools/libMTA/README.md

 ### Locating the MQL4 Directory

-An individual FX trading broker will often provide a customized build of the [MetaTrader4](https://www.metatrader4.com/) platform.
+An individual FX trading broker will often provide a customied build of the [MetaTrader4](https://www.metatrader4.com/) platform.
 This can typically be located by searching for "metatrader4" within pages at the broker's web site.

 Once the MetaTrader4 client terminal is installed, the MetaEditor GUI can be started from within the MetaTrader4 terminal.
 This GUI will provide an interface to the MQL4 compiler, for building these source files for use with MetaTrader4.